rafabolivar/MS_SQL_BDC_Ubuntu_Calm/README.md

 The name of the MS SQL cluster deployed is the default one: **mssql-cluster**

 If you prefer not to install azdata on your computer, you can use Calm to connect to the Master Server console and you'll find it there.

+There's a significant performance improvement if you use LVM and more vDisks.
+The Blueprint called *4_MS_SQL_BDC_k8s_Ubuntu_Local_LVM.json* configures a local-storage class, with 4 vdisks.

+As usual, the password is: **nutanix/4u**